-In accordance with the School's policies providing student safety, including those covering antiharassment, anti-discrimination, anti-intimidation and anti-bullying, each employee is expected to assist in maintaining a student safe environment.
+In accordance with the School's policies providing student safety, including those covering antiharassment, anti-discrimination, anti-intimidation and anti-bullying, each employee is expected to assist in maintaining a student-safe environment.
 Thus, each employee is required to take immediate steps to intervene when it is safe to do so if the employee witnesses an act of discrimination, harassment, intimidation or bullying of a student.
 The employee is also required to report such actions to administration as soon as practicable.
+Additionally, employees are obligated to report any potential risk (to self) or threat (to others) dangers to administration.
+See appendix A for risk and threat assessment protocols.